ryantaylor-cu/remote-access/_episodes/07-permissions.md

 ![File Permissions](../fig/permissions.svg)

+The following 9 characters are grouped into `rwx` permissions for each of the three user roles.
 The file permissions are `rwx`, where:
  - The **r**ead permission on a file allows you to view the data in the file
  - The **w**rite permission on a file allows you to modify or delete the file
  - The e**x**ecute permission on a file allows you to run the file (assumes the file is a program or shell script)

-The following 9 characters are grouped into `rwx` permissions for each of the three user roles:
+And the three user roles are:
  - The **u**ser is the person who owns the file, usually the file's creator
  - The **g**roup is the group of users associated with the file
  - Finally **o**ther specifies anybody else who isn't the file's user or in the file's group

-In the output of `ls`, when a permission is shown as `-`, the particular file does not have that particular permission.
+In the output of `ls`, when a permission is shown as `-`, the file does not have that particular permission.

 For example, in the preceding `ls -lh` output we see that `data.zip` has permissions `-rw-rw-r--`.
 The first `-` means that we are looking at a file.
 The next `rw-` means that the user `jane` can view or modify this file, but not execute it.
 This makes sense, since it is Jane's file, and it is not a program that could be run.
 Similarly, anybody in the group `jane` can read or modify the file.
-All other users on this Linux computer could read but not change the file due to the `r--` permissions for other.
+All other users on this Linux computer can read but not change the file due to the the permissions for other users: `r--`.

 ## Directory Permissions